danjperron/A2D_PIC_RPI/README.md

     - RpiA2D.png      This is the schematic on how to connect on cpu.
     - RpiA2D_2.png    This is the schematic on how to connect multiple cpus.

-Analog converter  using PIC processeur using I2C bus